lukedinkler/SecureMe-Windows/README.md

 # SecureMe (Windows)
-A User-friendly application that allows users to automatically fully secure their Windows PC and manage their computer's processes, services, applications, monitor their ports, and add/remove users.
+A User-friendly application that allows users to automatically and fully secure their Windows PC and manage their computer's users, processes, services, applications, monitor their ports, ect.